Edward-Boguslavsky/Edward-Boguslavsky.github.io/README.md

 # Edward-Boguslavsky.github.io

 This is my personal website I've built over the span of 5 years as a way to get my name out there.
-Currently, it is hosted on Github Pages and is using a domain name from GoDaddy.
+Currently, it is hosted on _Github Pages_ and is using a domain name from _GoDaddy_.
 The website will soon be replaced with my React.js ePortfolio

 You can visit the website by heading over to [edwardboguslavsky.ca](http://www.edwardboguslavsky.ca)